 Eliquis and antiplatelets, including aspirin

-Taking Eliquis with an antiplatelet drug can raise your risk for bleeding.
+Taking Eliquis with an antiplatelet drug can raise your risk of bleeding.
 You shouldn’t take Eliquis with an antiplatelet drug unless your doctor recommends it.
 Antiplatelets are drugs that help prevent blood clots.
 Eliquis also helps prevent blood clots, but it works differently than antiplatelets.

 Eliquis works by attaching to an activated blood clotting factor, called factor Xa.
 (Clotting factors are proteins made by your liver.)
 Eliquis stops this clotting factor from working, which makes your blood less able to form clots.
 Antiplatelets, on the other hand, interfere with the binding of platelets.
 (This is the process that actually starts the formation of blood clots.)